intel/asynch_mode_nginx/README.md

     }
 ```

-## QATzip Module Configuration
+### QATzip Module Configuration

 This module is developed to accelerate GZIP compression with QAT accelerators
 through QATzip stream API released in v0.2.6.
-Software fallback feature of QATzip is released in v1.0.0.

 **Note:**

 * This mode is only available when using QATzip v1.0.0 or later.
-* This mode relys on gzip module for SW fallback feature.
+* This mode relies on gzip module for SW fallback feature.
 * The qatzip_sw is set to failover by default, do not load QATzip module if you
 do not want to enable qatzip.
 Or else it would be enabled and set to failover.